Archive for August, 2011

 I am extremely proud of the staff—their professionalism, cooperative spirit, and seriousness with which they are taking this assignment.

 Any time the collections entrusted to my care are stolen I feel personally violated.
-Throughout my career I have fought hard to create and support the appropriate protective measures that ensure that those great special collections… [ Read all ]
+Throughout my career I have fought hard to create and support the appropriate protective measures that ensure that those great special collections and archives would … [ Read all ]